mhart/react-server-example/README.md

 ```

 Then navigate to [http://localhost:3000](http://localhost:3000) and
-click on the text to see some reactive events in action.
+click on the button to see some reactive events in action.

 Also pop open the browser's Dev Tools to ensure that the HTML being sent from the server is already rendered
 (with checksums to determine whether client-side rendering is necessary)